asomwaru/Maze-Generator/README.md

 * Breadth first search

 I created a `Maze` class that handles all of the generation.
 This class takes in two parameters that denote height and width by nodes, not the true length and width of the maze.
-The maze is made using a `Node` class that has its own *x* and *y* position and an array denoting the walls that exist or do not for the Node.
+The maze is made using a `Node` class that has its own x and y position and an array denoting the walls that exist or do not for the Node.
 If a wall exist that means there is no connection between the current node and the node in the direction of the wall.

 There are many ways to output the image of the maze.
-Using `simple_ascii` you can output is a text file; `display_maze` prints it out to the terminal; and `convert_to_image` creates two images where one of them is for image reading and the other is so that you can actually see the maze without zooming in too much.
+Using `Maze.simple_ascii` you can output is a text file; `Maze.display_maze` prints it out to the terminal; and `Maze.convert_to_image` creates two images where one of them is for image reading and the other is so that you can see the maze without zooming in too much.

 ## Maze Generation